A lung transplant removes a diseased or damaged lung and replaces it with a healthy one from a donor. One or both lungs may be replaced.

 Reasons for Procedure

-A lung transplant is done to treat irreversible, life-threatening lung disease, such as:
+A lung transplant is done to treat a lung that is not working and cannot be treated.
+This may be caused by problems such as:

-- End-stage chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema
+- Chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema

 - Cystic fibrosis